sanjaysampat/SanjaySwiftUI/README.md

     * [System Icons](https://developer.apple.com/design/human-interface-guidelines/ios/icons-and-images/system-icons/) (iOS12  and Earlier)
     * There are over 1,500 symbols text that can be used in apps running in iOS 13 and later.
 To browse the full set of symbols, download [the SF Symbols mac app](https://developer.apple.com/design/downloads/SF-Symbols.dmg).

-11. RoomList - Listing of conferance rooms example by Apple.
+11. RoomList - Listing of conference rooms example by Apple.
 (Work in Progress)

 <sub><sup>Note :-